 Part of what makes Hanshelleren so unique is that the giant overhang means it never rains in the cave.
 Climbers always have rock that is dry and free from moss at their disposal when they wish to challenge their climbing abilities.
 The rock in the cave is granite, which ensures that climbers have hard, stable rock to work with when bolting and climbing routes.

-The municipality of Flatanger is located in Namdalen in Nord-Trøndelag, facing the notorious sea area Folla to the west and north.
-Flatanger contains around 1400 islands and islets and wonderful scenery, which make it a popular destination for people wanting to stay in cabins away from the hustle and bustle of the towns and cities.
+The municipality of Flatanger is located in Namdalen in Trøndelag.
+It faces the notorious sea area Folla to the west and north.
+Flatanger contains around 1400 islands and islets and wonderful scenery.
+This makes it a popular destination for people wanting to get away from the hustle and bustle of the towns and cities.

 It is a three-hour drive from Trondheim to Flatanger.
 View a map of the route from Trondheim to Strøm in Flatanger, where the Hanshelleren cave is situated.